 A 2019 study conducted by Johns Hopkins University and funded by the National Institutes of Health built upon these findings.
 The study was published in the scientific journal JAMA Psychiatry.
 For the Johns Hopkins University study, researchers took a unique approach: they collected samples of umbilical cord blood from hundreds of newborns, then measured the amount of acetaminophen in each sample.
 Thus, the researchers were solely looking at the amount of acetaminophen the cord blood samples contained.
 They then divided the study subjects into three groups based on the level of acetaminophen found in their umbilical cord blood.
 Researchers found that the children with the highest levels of acetaminophen in their cord blood samples were more than three times as likely to develop ASD down the line than children whose cord blood had the lowest levels of acetaminophen.

 In 2020, another study published in JAMA Psychiatry further corroborated the Johns Hopkins study.
 It found that fetal exposure to Tylenol or generic acetaminophen in the womb notably increased the risk of childhood autism and ADHD.
-Researchers discovered that as the level of prenatal exposure increased, so did the risk of being diagnosed with one or both of these conditions.
+Researchers discovered that the risk of being diagnosed with one or both of these conditions increased as prenatal exposure increased.
 The study concluded that further investigation was warranted.

 Health Professionals are Taking Notice of the Increased Risks of Autism and ADHD

-We are noting that more and more health professionals warn of the health risks associated with using acetaminophen during pregnancy.
-The growing scientific evidence is becoming accepted by health professionals who in turn are warning pregnant mothers about prolonged exposure to acetaminophen being linked to children who develop autism spectrum disorder.
+We note that more and more health professionals warn of the risks of using acetaminophen during pregnancy.
+The growing scientific evidence is becoming accepted by health professionals, who in turn are warning pregnant mothers about prolonged exposure to acetaminophen being linked to children who develop autism spectrum disorder.

-Keep in mind the medical studies have consistently illustrated the same causal link between acetaminophen exposure and neurodevelopmental disorders.
-A number of additional studies have been commissioned to continue researching this link
+Medical studies have consistently illustrated the same causal link between acetaminophen exposure and neurodevelopmental disorders.
+Several additional studies have been commissioned to continue researching this link.

 The Tylenol Autism Class Action Lawsuit